-Zaina has trained across Europe and developed a unique style that is characterised with bright colours and highly textured with 3D elements.
-Her signature motifs which thread across all her work can often be seen in the shape of a butterfly or an eye.
+Zaina Alhizami is an international artist who has trained across Europe and developed a unique style that combines the traditional techniques picked up from artisans with her own eccentric ones.
+Typically her work is characterised with bright colours and highly textured with 3D elements.
+Her signature motifs which thread across all her work can often be seen through the various symbolic shapes such as; eyes, butterflies, masks and barriers.

 Ejecting herself from the high-flying world of an advertising executive in New York in 2015, Zaina realised the passion and impulsion she felt when doodling on note pads.
-Realising this was the direction she needed to take her life in she immersed herself into a creative life in Tuscany, Italy, for several years.
-A chance meeting with a sculptor led Zaina to a community of artisans that would change the course of her life forever as she began training under their tutelage in the ancient methods of clay, gilding, painting and mosaics.
+Realising this was the direction she needed to take her life in, so she immersed herself into a creative life in Tuscany, Italy, for several years.
+A chance meeting with a sculptor led Zaina to a community of artisans that would change the course of her life forever as she began training under their tutelage in the ancient methods of priming, gilding, painting and mosaics.